dylan-asos/ApplicationInsights-Java/azure-application-insights-spring-boot-starter/README.md

 azure.application-insights.telemetry-processor.sampling.include=
 # If set telemetry of specified type will be excluded.
 Default value: none telemetries are excluded.
 azure.application-insights.telemetry-processor.sampling.exclude=

+# Enable/Disable adaptive sampling.
+Default value: false
+azure.application-insights.telemetry-processor.sampling.adaptive.enabled=false
+# The target rate that the adaptive algorithm aims for on each server host.
+If your web app runs on many hosts, reduce this value so as to remain within your target rate of traffic at the Application Insights service.
+azure.application-insights.telemetry-processor.sampling.adaptive.max-telemetry-items-per-second=100
+#The interval at which the current rate of telemetry is reevaluated.
+Evaluation is performed as a moving average.
+You might want to shorten this interval if your telemetry is liable to sudden bursts.
+azure.application-insights.telemetry-processor.sampling.adaptive.evaluation-interval-in-sec=120
+# As sampling percentage varies, what is the minimum value we're allowed to set?
+Default value: 1
+azure.application-insights.telemetry-processor.sampling.adaptive.min-sampling-percentage=1
+# As sampling percentage varies, what is the maximum value we're allowed to set?
+Default value: 100
+azure.application-insights.telemetry-processor.sampling.adaptive.max-sampling-percentage=100
+# The amount of telemetry to sample when the app has just started.
+Default value: 100
+azure.application-insights.telemetry-processor.sampling.adaptive.initial-sampling-percentage=100
+# When sampling percentage value changes, how soon after are we allowed to increase the sampling percentage again to capture more data?
+Default value: 120 seconds
+azure.application-insights.telemetry-processor.sampling.adaptive.sampling-percentage-increase-timeout-in-sec=120
+# When sampling percentage value changes, how soon after are we allowed to lower the sampling percentage again to capture less data?.
+Default value: 900 seconds
+azure.application-insights.telemetry-processor.sampling.adaptive.sampling-percentage-decrease-timeout-in-sec=900
+# In the calculation of the moving average, this specifies the weight that should be assigned to the most recent value.
+Use a value equal to or less than 1.
+Smaller values make the algorithm less reactive to sudden changes.
+Default value: 0.25
+azure.application-insights.telemetry-processor.sampling.adaptive.moving-average-ratio=0.25

 # Enable/Disable default telemetry modules.
 Default value: true.
 azure.application-insights.default-modules.ProcessPerformanceCountersModule.enabled=true